TuanYi/LombScargle/README.md

-Installation:
+## Installation:
 --------------------

-In order to run the toolbox, you should have Walfram's Mathematica (version 10 or higher) installed on your computer.
+In order to run the toolbox, you should have Wolfram's Mathematica (version 10 or higher) installed on your computer.
 You can then download the repository and put it anywhere on your computer, open the notebook, and run it.

-Discriptions:
+## Descriptions:
 --------------------

 [data]: folder to contain the light curve files.
 You should put the raw light curve data file in this folder.